ajestudillo/project/content/project/Neuromodulation and face identification/index.md

 #  name: Follow
 #  url: https://twitter.com/georgecushen
 #slides: example
-summary: -------
+summary: The Effect of Brain Stimulation on Cognition and Neuropsychological Disorders
 tags:
 - Neuromodulation
 - Face Processing
-title: Neuromodulation and Face Processing
+title: Brain Stimulation and Cognition
 url_code: ""
 url_pdf: ""
 url_slides: ""
 url_video: ""
 ---

-One's own face serves as a visual signpost of identity.
-However, our face is not static; it changes due to grooming activities and aging.
-In this project, we explore how our cognitive system uses multisensory signals (i.e., visual, kinesthetic, etc.) to accommodate these changes and maintain the sense of self over time.
+In our lab, we utilize brain stimulation techniques, such as Transcranial Electrical Stimulation (TES) and Transcranial Magnetic Stimulation (TMS), to study the direct relationship between the brain and cognition.
+Additionally, we employ these techniques to enhance various cognitive processes in both neurotypical and neurodivergent populations.

 Representative publications: